 Current CTV statistics prove Connected TV to be the biggest and best performance-based advertising channel in today’s time.
-The CTV metrics prove Connected TV to not only be useful for branding efforts but also as a Direct Response channel for advertisers.
-The growth rate shown by CTV statistics proves Connected TV not to be slowing down anytime soon.
-CTV households will grow to 82% by 2023 and reach full saturation with the next few years.
+The CTV metrics prove Connected TV to not only be useful for branding efforts but also a Direct Response channel for advertisers.
+The growth rate shown by CTV statistics proves Connected TV is not to be slowing down anytime soon.
+CTV households will grow to 82% by 2023 and reach full saturation within the next few years.

 Statista reported that the connected TV advertising spends in 2019 were a total of $6.38 billion.
 In 2020, eMarketer says the US CTV ad spending was $8.11 billion.
 This amount is expected to increase to $11.36 billion throughout 2021.
 Statista estimates the connected TV advertising spend in 2022 will be $14.11 billion, rising to $16.34 billion in 2023, and in 2024, it will be $19.29 billion.

 The average Cost-Per-Thousand (CPM) for a CTV ad ranges from $25 to $35.
-CTV ads are more expensive when compared to local broadcast (linear) TV advertising that has a CPM range of $5 to $10.The CPM on YouTube is ~$10 and Hulu is ~$30+.
+CTV ads are more expensive when compared to local broadcast (linear) TV advertising that has a CPM range of $5 to $10.The CPM on YouTube is ~$10 and on Hulu is ~$30+.
 CTV ads garner a higher CPM because the audience is more targeted and therefore more valuable to advertisers.
 Also, just because the CPM is more expensive doesn’t mean everything else is more expensive.
 For example, Connected TV is almost guaranteed to produce a better outcome in the form of less expensive CPCVs.

 CTV ads have the distinct advantage of being measurable.
-The measurement data is very valuable to advertisers when compared to the broadcast model that does not have a direct measurement.
+The measurement data is very valuable to advertisers when compared to the broadcast model which does not have a direct measurement.
 If using CTV advertising for a direct response campaign, CTV can be measured by CPA, ROAS, etc. For a branding approach, CTV is typically measured by a CPV metric.

 Connected TV Marketing

 Connected TV marketing has the feature of being addressable TV.
 This means that there is the ability to show different ads to different viewers based on the viewers’ demographics.
-Take, for example, a product that is targeted more towards females than males.
+Take, for example, a product that is targeted more toward females than males.
 It is extremely advantageous for an advertiser to present an ad for such a product to the audience portion that contains more females.

 A Connected TV advertising example is using an advertising platform with programmatic advertising to run ads with streamed content.
 The content can be online television streaming services, streaming movies, and streaming content via gaming consoles.
 The main advantage of CTV ads is the ability to hyper-target a specific audience segment, and this makes CTV advertising campaigns highly cost-effective, and advertisers gain credibility by having their name on the tv screen.